api-evangelist/providers/_store/mastercard.md

           https://developer.mastercard.com/locations/documentation/release-history/
         name: Release History | ATM Locations | Mastercard Developers
         type: ChangeLog
-    description: >-
-      The ATM Locations API grants users access to Mastercard’s extensive ATM data.
-It can be used to find the nearest ATMs, find the precise location of a specific ATM, or even a radius search specifying required features.
+    description: "The ATM Locations API grants users access to Mastercard\x19s extensive ATM data.
+It can be used to find the nearest ATMs, find the precise location of a specific ATM, or even a radius search specifying required features. "
   - aid: mastercard:mastercard-priceless-platform
     name: Mastercard Priceless Platform
     tags: []